jdrouet/mrml/readme.md

 - Core
   - [x] expose the `to_html` method
   - [ ] add options to minify/not minify
+  - [ ] clean by removing consecutive conditions
 - components
   - [ ] mjml
     - [x] without attributes